scottnonnenberg/blog/README.md

 ```

 By default processes the most recent file.
 If a number is provided, it will process that many most-recent posts.
 Removes smart quotes, duplicate links (same text as URL), and all mentions of the blog's `domain` (taken from `gatsbyConfig.ts`) to ensure that links are all of the relative form.

+## Hosting

+This blog is hosted on [Vercel](https://vercel.com/).
+It is deployed to production with every push to the `main` branch.
+You can see Vercel-specific configuration here, with redirects, cache settings, and forced trailing slashes: https://github.com/scottnonnenberg/blog/blob/main/vercel.json

 ## Contributing